KikiCreations89/Kiki/README.md

-# Kimmy Kitty – Frontend Portfolio
+# Kimmy Howie – Frontend Portfolio

 Welcome to my frontend portfolio!
 This repository contains a curated selection of web projects built with **HTML, CSS, and JavaScript**.
 Each project demonstrates responsive design, mobile-first principles, and clean, maintainable code.